• Recipes

 Italian Pignoli Cookie dough balls with pine nuts

-Adding ⅔ of the egg whites first, then adding what is needed from the remainder, ensures that the dough isn't too wet.
-Because different kinds of almond paste have a different moisture content or different weights (Solo is 8oz a pack while Odense is 7oz), they may require slightly different amounts of egg whites to form a dough.
+• Add โ…” of the egg whites first, then add what is needed from the remainder, to ensure that the dough isn't too wet.
+Because different kinds of almond paste have a different moisture content, they may require slightly different amounts of egg whites to form a sticky dough.

 Italian Pignoli Cookies with a sugar sifter and almonds